 Wine and Whitewater go hand in hand for Coloma and its surrounding areas.
-Our Wine & Whitewater Trip combines the very best of these experiences.
+Our California wine rafting trips combine the very best of these experiences.
 So come join us on this unique trip through our vineyards and down our pristine river canyons.

 El Dorado County has more than 2,000 acres of vines, is home to approximately 50 wineries, and produces some of California’s most sophisticated wines.
 El Dorado was designated an American Viticultural Area (AVA) in 1983.

 The El Dorado Wineries are located throughout the rolling foothills of the Sierra Nevada Mountains.
 The El Dorado wine district is one of California’s oldest wine-producing areas.
 Vineyards and wineries first flourished here during the Gold Rush era, and then a century later in the 1970’s, a renaissance in the growth of premium vineyards and wineries began in this picturesque community

 Our area wineries are renowned for making vibrantly flavorful, distinctly delicious wines, grown in the dramatic elevations of the Sierra Nevada.

 Winemaking at a higher level